API endpoint before implementing the pagination pattern

 done

-(index 0, 1) and done holds a truthy value that tells the client if there are
+holds a boolean value that connotes if there are

 any more items to return (true